influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 #### CountersRefreshInterval

 Configured counters are matched against available counters at the interval specified by the `CountersRefreshInterval` parameter.
-Default value is `1m` (1 minute).
+The default value is `1m` (1 minute).

 If wildcards are used in instance or counter names, they are expanded at this point, if the `UseWildcardsExpansion` param is set to `true`.

-Setting `CountersRefreshInterval` too low (order of seconds) can cause Telegraf to create a high CPU load.
+Setting the `CountersRefreshInterval` too low (order of seconds) can cause Telegraf to create a high CPU load.

-Set to `0s` to disable periodic refreshing.
+Set it to `0s` to disable periodic refreshing.

 Example:
 `CountersRefreshInterval=1m`